-The recommended investment term for investors in the Fund is a minimum of two to four years.
-The risk is managed by spreading investments across asset classes, which deliver uncorrelated returns over time.
-This ensures diversification of sources of returns over market cycles.
-Tactical asset allocation is used to take advantage of short-term mispricing opportunities in the market in an efficient and cost-effective manner and as a risk management tool in times of market downturns.
+The recommended investment term for investors in the Sygnia DIVI Fund is a minimum of five years.
+The Fund has a 100% strategic allocation to South African equities.
+The risk is managed by spreading investments across sectors and individual shares.
+However, the structure of the Fund is dictated by the composition of the FTSE/JSE SWIX Index.
 Equity markets are volatile and the price of equities fluctuate based on a number of factors such as changes in the economic climate, general movements in interest rates and the political and social environment which will also affect the value of the securities held in the unit trust, thereby affecting the overall value of the unit trust.
 There are regulations in place which limit the amount that a unit trust may invest in securities, thereby spreading the risk across securities, asset classes and companies.
-The fund may also be exposed to Liquidity Risk.
+The fund may also be exposed to liquidity risk.
 This relates to the ability of the unit trust to trade out of a security held in the portfolio at or near to its fair value.
-This may impact on liquidity and in the case of foreign securities, the repatriation of funds.
-The Fund may also be exposed to credit risk where an issuer of a non-equity security may not be able to make interest payments or repay the capital.
-This will impact the value of the Fund.
-Regulations also limit the amount a unit trust may be exposed to each issuer, thereby spreading the risk across various issuers.
+The focus on a high dividend stream and mid-to-large cap companies provides an added benefit in terms of risk management.

 Collective Investment Schemes in Securities (unit trusts) are generally medium- to long-term investments.
 The value of units may go down as well as up and past performance is not necessarily an indicator of future performance.
+Performance data for the index is available from the JSE and is also available through many daily financial publications and websites.
 Unit trusts are traded at the ruling price and are allowed to engage in borrowing and scrip lending.